heyyytamvo/CK-Assignment/README.md

 ![image](/images/02.png)

-Deploy the infrastructure, we will see the successfull result.
+Deploy the infrastructure, we will see the successful result.

 ![image](/images/03.png)